 Since Canadian family law operates on the principle that it is in the child’s best interests to have maximum ongoing contact with both parents, a court’s attempt to resolve a situation of parental alienation may take different forms, depending on what is needed.
 For example, a court may:

 - order the parents and the child to participate in therapy,

 - order the parents to participate in parenting / educational sessions,

 - take additional, harsher steps to ensure that its prior orders relating to access to the child are enforced and respected by both parents.

 In more rare cases, courts may address the problem of parental alienation by one parent with a simple solution: they order transfer custody of the child to the other, rejected parent.
 Since this may naturally be disruptive to the child (since he or she has had his perception of the other parent “poisoned” through the alienation process), and is usually a last-resort option.
 As always, the court’s decision will be governed by the best interests of the child in the particular circumstances.

 Are you involved in a situation that might involve parental alienation of your child?
-Contact us for a free consultation.
+Contact us for a consultation.